daniyall/pyPiper/README.md

 ...
 ```

-However, if you can split the streams by specifying their names in the input streams `in_streams` parameter.
+However, you can split the streams by specifying their names in the input streams `in_streams` parameter.
 So,
  ```python
 gen = EvenOddGenerate("gen", size=20, out_streams=["even", "odd"])